 The needs assessment led to a recommendation for the development of a guidance tool for authorizer (district) use during capacity interviews.
-The guiding information contained herein is intended to be utilized as a supplemental resource to design interview probes related to the provision of exceptional student education services (ESE) and programming for students with disabilities in charter schools.
+The guiding information contained herein is intended to be utilized as a supplemental resource to design interview probes related to the provision of exceptional student education services (ESE) and programming to ensure academic success will be met.
 However, Florida's charter application evaluation tool should serve as the fundamental basis for critiquing charter applications.
 All information within the charter application and gleaned during the capacity interviews should serve as a comprehensive picture of a charter applicant's understanding of the requirement for schools to offer robust services and special education programming.